Maciek-cod/REVcalc/README.md

 Menu is defined in layout.html.
 Form to register new user is defined in register.html and uses 'register' function in views.py.
 Form to login is defined in login.html and uses 'login_view' function in views.py.
-Form for uploading new txt file with transactions copied from monthly Revolut statment is defined in load_data.html and uses 'load_data' function in views.py.
+Form for uploading new txt file with transactions copied from monthly Revolut Statement is defined in load_data.html and uses 'load_data' function in views.py.
 List of documents uploaded so far is defined in load_data.html and uses 'load_data' function in views.py.
 Sell details of uploaded transactions so far is defined in my_transactions.html and uses 'my_transactions' function in views.py.